 - Post-1917 (Russian Revolution), Meyerhold began to use industrial-type language, describing actor movement on stage in terms of efficiency.

-– Meyerhold translated Taylor’s concept of efficiency of action into an efficiency of actor movement for the stage.
+- He interpreted Taylor’s concept of efficiency of action into an efficiency of actor movement for the stage.

-– Meyerhold was making direct links with Soviet-Marxist philosophy (Styan), connecting the efficiency of action in workers for means of production (labour) with the efficiency of movement for the actor in terms of means of expression.
+- He was making direct links with Soviet-Marxist philosophy, connecting the efficiency of action in workers for means of production (labour) with the efficiency of movement for the actor in terms of means of expression.

-– Constructivism was already a popular movement in the visual arts and Meyerhold adapted its form for theatrical set design in many of the productions he directed.
+- Constructivism was already a popular movement in the visual arts and he adapted its form for theatrical set design in many of the productions he directed

-– Increasingly, Meyerhold’s non-realistic, avant-garde, experimental theatre productions came under close scrutiny from government censors, as much of his work was risky and opposed to Stalin’s official policy for the arts, that of socialist realism.
+- Increasingly, his non-realistic, avant-garde, experimental theatre productions came under close scrutiny from government censors, as much of his work was risky and opposed to Stalin’s official policy for the arts, that of socialist realism

-– Consequently, Meyerhold was arrested and executed by firing squad in February 1940.
+- Consequently, he was arrested and executed by firing squad in February 1940.

 Pitches, J., Vsevolod Meyerhold, (Routledge Performance Practitioners).